IERoboticsAILab/botzo_servo_callibration/README.md

 4. Run Least Square regression and save a, b, c coefficients to fulfill the equation that best map desire angle in degree to PWM

 5. Test new accuracy

-### Arduino code
-The arduino code, when uploaded, will move one servo to a desire angle.
-Upload the code and open serial monitor.
-You will see the current PWM signal.
-1. set it to 500
-2. Attach the servo arm with the [calibration tool]()

 ### Cell 1: Setup and PWM Conversion